 Timeliness management depends on characteristics of different cases or different user needs.
-With coupled and ensemble models development, it is difficult to have a strict time control (Liu et al., 2018).
+With coupled and ensemble model development, it is difficult to have a strict time control (Liu et al., 2018).

 The adoption of a workflow engine facilitates the monitoring phase of the operational chain workflow.
-Figure 2 illustrates an example of how an operational forecasting service needs to monitor all the components of a specific operational suite to generate the proper KPIs (Key Performance Indicators) that later should be managed by the service to ensure a timely service.
-The example shows how all the elements previously discussed, such as pre-processing, model execution, post-processing of raw model outputs, together with some time dedicated to the data push to catalogues and later storage, are included in this operational monitoring performed by the Copernicus Marine Iberia-Biscay-Irish Monitoring and Forecasting Center (IBI-MFC) for its operational suites.
+Figure 2 illustrates an example of how an operational forecasting service needs to monitor all the components of a specific operational suite to generate the proper KPIs (key performance indicators) that should later be managed to ensure timely service.
+The example shows how all the elements previously discussed, such as pre-processing, model execution, and postprocessing of raw model outputs, together with some time dedicated to the data push to catalogs and later storage, are included in this operational monitoring performed by the Copernicus Marine Iberia-Biscay-Irish Monitoring and Forecasting Center (IBI-MFC) for its operational suites.
 This control of the different components is recommended and helps operators to identify issues in the operational suites and in the environment that could potentially lead to incidents.
-Likewise, this monitoring by component helps to manage the delays in the service related to different types of incidents.
-The operational KPIs on service timeliness that usually are used to verify that the service is meeting the timeliness requirements stated in its proposed Service Level Agreement (SLA), are computed using the time statistics daily provided by these time control monitoring processes.
+Likewise, this monitoring by component helps to manage delays in the service related to different types of incidents.
+The operational KPIs for service timeliness that are usually used to verify that the service is meeting the timeliness requirements stated in its proposed service level agreement (SLA) are computed using the time statistics provided daily by these time control monitoring processes.
 This monitoring is also important to identify and manage temporary incidents or continuous problems that may result in service delays or product outages.